fredMilloh/FightersClashes/README.md

 # FightersClashes
 RPG game model in macOS project, "Command Line Tool" template, interaction in the console with the readLine() method.
-Added a new target "Unit Testing Bundle", for unit tests.
+Added a new target "Unit Testing Bundle", for some unit tests.

 Game :
 - each player chooses a name